About the approvals processes

 Environmental Approvals Update

-In March Chalice submitted the Project for State and Commonwealth assessments and both have published a determination that the Project should be assessed.
-The WA Environmental Protection Authority (WA EPA) will asses at the highest level – Public Environmental Review.
-The Commonwealth have determined that the Project proposal is a Controlled Action and will be assessed through a Public Environmental Report.
+In March 2024 Chalice submitted the Project for State and Commonwealth assessments and both have published a determination that the Project should be assessed.
+The WA Environmental Protection Authority (WA EPA) will assess at the highest level – Public Environmental Review.
+The Commonwealth has determined that the Project proposal is a Controlled Action and will be assessed through a Public Environmental Report.
 The timeline above outlines the key milestones throughout the environmental approvals processes.

 • Open pit and underground mining operations.